HoumanAzizi/PPMI_Data_Wrangling/README.md

 library(data.table)
 library(stringr)

 # Steps
-## Createa new folder & put the following 11 or 12 files/scripts inside it
+## Step 1: Createa new folder & put the following 11 or 12 files/scripts inside it
 1. PPMI_Wide_to_Cleaned.R
 2. PPMI_Wide_to_Cleaned_Imaging.R
 3. PPMI_Cleaned_to_Processed.R